-D. St. Cecilia "Most Improved Student" Award (Sponsored by the Knights of Columbus)
+C. St. Cecilia "Most Improved Student" Award (Sponsored by the Knights of Columbus)

-This award is presented to a graduating eighth grade student who has demonstrated the most improvement throughout the school year and includes a \$100 gift certificate for Scrip.
+This award is presented to a graduating eighth grade student who has demonstrated the most improvement throughout the school year and includes a \$100 gift.
 Names of recipients are displayed in perpetuity on a special plaque in the main hallway of the school.